 Prospective students for our Master of Fine Arts in Creative Writing program usually apply late fall/early winter for the following fall semester.
 Applications must be complete by Feb.1 for students who wish to be considered for an MFA assistantship (learn more about assistantships and other financial aid available to graduate students).
-Applications submitted after Feb.1 may be considered for admission but are not eligible for MFA-sponsored assistantships.

 Application Process, Part One: